Where would we be without our wonderful volunteers?

 What would suit your skills best?

-Before the event, Volunteers are invited to attend an information evening (date TBC) as well as a pre-exhibition tour with the Curator just before opening day to learn about the exhibits.
+Before the event, Volunteers are invited to attend an information evening Wednesday 20 October 2021, as well as a pre-exhibition tour with the Curator just before opening day to learn about the exhibits.

 There is a volunteer room where tea and coffee is available and belongings can be stored.